 Everyone has a story to tell when it comes to their family.
-These expository writing prompts on family are designed to help with the task to tell that story.
-Whether it’s funny, sad, or delightful, there’s usually no shortage of anecdotes about the things our families do and what our families mean to us.
+These expository writing prompts – from first grade through high school – are designed to help tell that story.
+Whether it’s funny, sad or delightful, there’s no shortage of anecdotes about the things our families do and what our families mean to us.
 Elementary school, middle and high school students will have plenty of personal experiences to write about when it comes to these prompts for writing on family.

 Writing Prompts on Family for 1st and 2nd graders: